 - Existing Liabilities

 - Current Income

 - Work Experience (total as well as in the current organization)

-You can further negotiate with the bank for better interest rate on personal loan if you consider the following factors:
+You can negotiate with the bank for a better personal loan interest rate by considering the following factors:

 - Clearing your current dues

 In order to calculate the interest you have to pay on a personal loan, you simply need to apply this formula: Interest = Loan Principal*Interest Rate (on a monthly basis)